Pylons/substanced/docs/content.rst

   type is defined as a class that inherits from the :class:`substanced.content.Type` class.

-Here's an example which defines a content resource constructor as a class:
+Here's an example which defines a content resource factory as a class:

 .. code-block:: python